-Only from 109 euros* Best Value tour for small group food tour departing from Modena has arrived.
-Book now!
+Best Value tour for small group food tour departing from Modena has arrived.

 This is a full inclusive food tour (Parmesan, balsamic and ham) with transport, tasting and English speaking guide departing from Modena Central Station or your hotel at 8.30 am.
-Available 7 days a week most days of the year.
-The tour ends back in Modena at 12.45.
+Available 6 days a week most days of the year.
+The tour ends back in Modena at about 13.00 hours*.

 Suggestion: We strongly suggest to come to Modena by train from Bologna, as it is only a 20 minute train ride that costs only 4/7 euros per person, it is quicker than using a car.
 Coming by car it can take up to one hour due to intense traffic.
-Check www.trenitalia.it and make sure you select all train options and not just frecce trains.
+Check https://www.thetrainline.com/ for details.

 (Parmesan, balsamic and ham and salami) and gourmet tasting with possible additions:

-Tour begins in Bologna at 7.30 am, and 8.30 in Modena.
-The foodie's delight tour ends at about 12.30 in Modena.
+Tour begins in Modena at 8.30 am, or 7.30 am in Bologna (extra pick up).
+The foodie's delight tour ends at about 13.00* hours in Modena.
 If you add the winery brunch the tour will finish at 15.30, if you add the cooking class expect to finish at about 16.00.

 Parma and Bologna one way pick up.
 We will pick you up from your hotel at these location and after the tour we drop off in Modena where you can explore the town, visit the Ferrari Museum or just continue your journey from the well connected station*.

 If you want to drive your own car add "mycar" as coupon at the check out for some money off.

 Add the Maranello free drop off if you want to see the Ferrari Museum at no additional charge from us.
 You will be able to continue your journey with the shuttles buses running from the museum to Modena train station (and Casa Enzo Ferrari).